realdanielbyrne/AnonymousDataAnalysis/readme.md

-# Anonymous Sales Data Classification with Machine Learning
+# Analyzing the Probability of a Sale from Anonymized Sales Data with a Deep FF Neural Network

 ## Introduction